Whether you're a Keto novice or looking to get back on the low-carb wagon, you may have questions like, how long does it take to get into ketosis?

 Insulin levels depend mainly on dietary factors.
 If you’re eating lots of carbs, insulin will stay high, and you won’t make ketones.
 But if you keep carbs below 5 to 10 percent of daily calories (the main rule of Keto dieting), your insulin should stay sufficiently suppressed for Keto magic.

-How long to get into ketosis, though?
+How long does it take to get into ketosis, though?
 That depends on your starting point.

 If you’re transitioning from a high-carb diet, it may take a week or more.
 Your cells don’t go from burning sugar to burning fat in the space of a finger snap.